Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Introduction

 To explicitly address noise and attacks, growing evidence has indicated that robustness is crucial in standard DeePC~\cite{huang2023robust,berberich2020data}.
 Indeed, a recent paper has reformulated \method{DeeP-LCC} using min-max robust optimization to handle unknown disturbances~\cite{shang2024smoothing}.
 However, prior assumptions on disturbances are still needed to improve computational efficiency.
 Compared to the min-max approach, reachability analysis offers a more computationally reliable method for ensuring robustness against a wide range of noise and attacks.
 Several recent works have applied similar techniques to design robust control strategies for CAVs, including anti-attack control employing reach-avoid specification~\cite{xu2022reachability} and formal safety net control using backward reachability analysis~\cite{schurmann2021formal}.
 Note that most of these methods are model-based, with one notable exception of~\cite{lan2021data}, which presents a zonotopic predictive control (ZPC) approach.
-Nonetheless, the prediction accuracy in~\cite{lan2021data} may be limited by the utilization of over-approximated data-driven dynamics.
-Moreover, the boundaries of noise and attack have not been well-explored in~\cite{lan2021data}, which could significantly affect the performance of data-driven predictive control.
+Nonetheless, the prediction accuracy in~\cite{lan2021data} may be limited by the utilization of over-approximated data-driven dynamics, which could significantly affect the performance of data-driven predictive control.